rladies/rladiesguide/content/rocur/guide/index.en.md

 Consider using the last post of your curation as a way to "sign off."
 You could do approach this by:

--   Acknowledging that your curation week is ending and that this post will be your last.
+-   Mentioning that your curation week is ending and that this post will be your last

 -   Highlighting one key takeaway